Adore You (Harry Styles song): Commercial performance

 "Adore You" entered the UK Singles Chart at number 11 for the issue date of 13 December 2019.
 In its fourth week, the song peaked at number seven becoming Styles' third top ten solo entry on the chart.
-In May 2020, the single was awarded a platinum certification by the British Phonographic Industry (BPI) for track-equivalent sales of 600,000 units.
-In specific parts of the UK, it reached number four in both Ireland and Scotland.
-It was Styles' third Irish top ten hit, and tied with "Lights Up" for his highest-charting track in the country.
+In July 2024, the single was awarded a triple platinum certification by the British Phonographic Industry (BPI) for track-equivalent sales of 1,800,000 units.
+In specific parts of the UK, it reached number four in Scotland.
+It was Styles' third Irish top-ten hit and tied with "Lights Up" for his highest-charting track in the country.
 In other parts of Europe, "Adore You" garnered top-ten peaks in Croatia, Iceland, Hungary, Lithuania, Slovenia, the Wallonia region of Belgium, and was in the top 20 in charts of the Czech Republic, Estonia, Belgium's Flanders region, the Netherlands, Latvia, Poland, and Portugal.

 In Australia, "Adore You" entered the ARIA Singles Charts at number 14 in the week of 22 December 2019.
 The following week, the song climbed to number seven, making it Styles' third top ten, tying with "Lights Up" as his second highest-charting single there.
 In its third week, the song dropped to number 14 but rebounded back to number 10 in the week of 12 January 2020.
 The single further topped The Music Network Australian Airplay Chart, marking Styles' first number one on Australian radio.
 In April 2020, the song was certified double platinum by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 140,000 units.
 In New Zealand, the song peaked at number six on the issue dated 23 December 2019, and has since been certified platinum by the Recorded Music NZ.